 Added GSP segments into 15.5.1 B01 example

+Chapter 15

+Added GSP, GSR, GSC segments into the message structures for events B01 and B02

 Chapter 16

 Added GSP, GSR, GSC segments to EHC^E01 in 16.3.1.

+Chapter 17

+Updated Item# for DEV-1 field

+Existing integrations (either with or without clearly documented implementation profiles) are not automatically impacted by updates to the underlying base standard.
+That is, new concepts or approaches documented in later standards, are not expected to automatically be adopted by existing integrations.
+Trading partners always have the option to adopt new standards as needed by their use case requirements.
+This ideal has always been implicit in the v2 standard but has now been explicitly described.

 The HL7 balloting effort continues to yield standards that are open to all who develop healthcare data processing systems.
 The experience gained as this and other HL7 Standards have been put into production is reflected in this latest revision of the Version 2 Standards.

 HL7 is operating under formal bylaws and balloting procedures.
 These procedures are modeled on the balloting procedures of other relevant healthcare industry computer messaging standards organizations (e.g., ASTM) and are designed to conform to the requirements of the American National Standards Institute (ANSI). ).
 In June 1994, HL7 became an ANSI Accredited Standards Developing Organization (SDO).
 HL7 is a founder of the ANSI SDO Charter Organization (SCO) and chaired it in 2011-2012.
 The other members of the SCO include: The National Council for Prescription Drug Programs (NCPDP), X12N (ASC X12 Insurance Committee), ADA (The American Dental Association), GS1 (International Standards for Bar Codes and Supply Chain), ISO TC 215 (International Medical Informatics), IHE, Regenstreif Institute’s Logical Observation Identifiers, Names and Codes (LOINC), National Library of Medicine for US Systemized Nomenclature for Medicine (SNOMED).
 And “Standards Related Groups" including IHE (Integrating the Health Enterprise), HIMSS (Health Information Management Systems Society), and WEDI (Workgroup for Electronic Data Interchange).